jonesd/udanax-gold2java/abora-gold/README.md

 # UdanaxGold2Java - Abora-Gold

-Abora-Gold is just my name for the combination of auto and manual translation of the Udanax-Gold open-source released by XOC.
-It is *NOT* compilable but my prove useful for non-Smalltalk users who are interested in reading the Udanax-Gold source code.
+Abora-Gold is a Java implementation composed of both automatic and manual translation of the Udanax-Gold open-source released by XOC.
+The result is incomplete but sufficient to run many of the automated tests that were included with the released Udanax-Gold code base.

-See ../translator/README.md for generating Java source.

-There are two source directories present.
+The source code is broken down into the following directories:

-- src is the location for the code which I manually translated from C++ for PrimArray and subclasses - this is broken.
+- src/main/java is the location for the code which was manually translated from C++ for PrimArray and subclasses .
 Additionally there are a number of place-holder classes for classes which haven't seen to have been released yet by XOC

-- src-gen is the location of the classes auto-translated from Smalltalk by my translator.
-It will only be present if you have run the translator.
+- src/generated-source/translator is the location of the classes auto-translated from Smalltalk by the translator.

+- src/test/java is the location of manually created unit tests that were written for Abora-Gold's manually created implementation classes.
+In addition the Udanax-Gold supplied `xTester` classes are included as part of `src/generated-source/translator` while the trace result files that they match against are present in `src/test/resources/traces` directory.

 ## Technical